 Corporate fundraising is a substantial source of income and support for nonprofit organizations throughout the United States.
 According to The National Philanthropic Trust, corporate giving in 2018 increased to $20.05 billion—a 5.4% increase from 2017.
 Yet as tough financial times hit many corporations in the past decade, corporate fundraising it surely is alive and well.

-Like with any form of fundraising campaign whether it be online as related to a specific event or year round the key to success truly starts with creating the most thoughtful plan and taking consistent action to achieve your goals.
+Like any fundraising campaign, corporate fundraising success truly starts with creating the most thoughtful plan and taking consistent action to achieve your goals.
 Here we’ll outline strategies for nonprofits and consultants to consider when finding and forming corporate sponsor partnerships.

 Start With the End in Mind

 In order to create a strategic plan for a corporate partner, you need to get clear on what you’re raising funding for and what the case for support is.
 If you will be approaching a variety of corporate supporters you’ll want to ensure that you have a variety of needs that you are raising money for.
 Whether it be event sponsorship, grant funding for unrestricted operating funds, program specific funds or matching grants- each of these areas of funding opportunities have specific cases for support in order to create the best match with a possible corporate sponsor.

 For each area of need outline the amount of dollars needed to be raised, what the funding will be supporting, measurable outcomes and stories to support the need.
 Once you understand what you will be raising funds for, you can begin to create a list of possible corporations and what they like to support in terms of funding parameters.